geoadmin/mf-geoadmin3/README.md

 ## Dependencies

 The GeoAdmin team development servers all contain the necessary dependencies to develop mf-geoadmin3.
-Even if developement of the project outside of the GeoAdmin infrastructure is not fully supported (e.g. you would need to setup your own web server with correct configurations), you should still be able to build the project on a different, Linux based infrastructure.
+Even if development of the project outside of the GeoAdmin infrastructure is not fully supported (e.g. you would need to setup your own web server with correct configurations), you should still be able to build the project on a different, Linux based infrastructure.
 For